rohitkoul/hugo-swagger-shortcode/README.md

 # hugo-swagger-shortcode
 ========================

 A [Hugo Shortcode](https://gohugo.io/extras/shortcodes/) to embed the Swagger Spec in a page.
-This site is based on [swagger yaml tp html](https://gist.github.com/oseiskar/dbd51a3727fc96dcf5ed189fca491fb3) python script.
+This repo is based on [swagger yaml tp html](https://gist.github.com/oseiskar/dbd51a3727fc96dcf5ed189fca491fb3) python script.

 # Setup
 ========